-3.2.1 SME

-SME takes as input two descriptions, each consisting of a set of propositions.
-The only assumption we make about statements in these descriptions is that (a) each statement must have an identifiable predicate and (b) there is some means of identifying the roles particular arguments play in a statement.
+3.1.1.
+SME.
+The SME simulation takes as input two descriptions, each consisting of a set of propositions.
+The only assumption we make about statements in these descriptions is that (1) each statement must have an identifiable predicate and (2) there is some means of identifying the roles particular arguments play in a statement.
 Predicates can be relations, attributes, functions, logical connectives, or modal operators.
-Representations that have been used with SME include descriptions of stories, fables, plays, qualitative and quantitative descriptions of physical phenomena, mathematical equations, geometric descriptions, visual descriptions, and problem-solutions.
+Representations that have been used with SME include descriptions of stories, fables, plays, qualitative and quantitative descriptions of physical phenomena, mathematical equations, geometric descriptions, visual descriptions, and solutions of problems.

 Representation is a crucial issue in our theory, for our assumption is that the results of a comparison process depend crucially on the representations used.
 We further assume that human perceptual and memorial representations are typically far richer than required for any one task.
 Thus we do not assume that the representations given to SME contain all logically possible (or even relevant) information about a situation.
-Rather, the input descriptions are intended as particular psychological construals -- collections of knowledge that someone might bring to bear on a topic in a particular context.
+Rather, the input descriptions are intended as particular psychological construals-collections of knowledge that someone might bring to bear on a topic in a particular context.
 The content and form of representations can vary across individuals and contexts.
-Thus, the color of a red ball may be encoded as color(ball) = red on some occasions, and as red(ball) on others.
-Each of these construals has different implications about the way this situation will be processed (see Gentner, Rattermann, Markman, & Kotovsky, 1995, for a more detailed treatment of this issue).
+Thus, the colour of a red ball may be encoded as colour (ball) = red on some occasions, and as red (ball) on others.
+Each of these construals has different implications about the way this situation will be processed (see Gentner et al. 1995) for a more detailed treatment of this issue)